piriya33/CDC_Wordpress/wp-content/plugins/wp-featured-content-and-slider/readme.txt

 A quick, easy way to add and display what features your company, product or service offers, using our shortcode OR template code.

 == Description ==
 Many CMS site needs to display Featured Content/Featured services on website.
 "WP Featured Content and Slider" is a clean and easy-to-use features showcase management system for WordPress.

 Display Featured Content/Featured services, features your product, company or services offers, and display them via a shortcode OR template code.

 View [DEMO](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) | [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) for additional information.

-Checkout our new plugin - [PowerPack - Need of Every Website](http://powerpack.wponlinesupport.com/?utm_source=wp)
+Checkout our new plugin - [PowerPack - Need of Every Website](https://wordpress.org/plugins/powerpack-lite/)

 Now added Custom Post Type support where you can display custom post type content with this plugin.
-<code>[featured-content post_type="featured_post"]  and
-[featured-content-slider post_type="featured_post"]</code>
-Where : Select Post type for featured content.
-You can select post type: post, page, any custom post type

-**We have given 3 designs with 2 shortcode.**
+**We have given 4 designs with 2 shortcode.**
 <code>[featured-content] and [featured-content-slider]</code>

 Where you can display Featured Content in list view, in grid view and Featured Content Slider with responsive.
 You can also select design theme from "Featured Content -> Featured Content Designs".

 = Shortcode Examples =